The Man from MI.5: Plot

-On the pretence of re-applying her makeup, Penelope activates her compact's concealed videophone and uses sign language to warn Tracy Island of the situation.
+On the pretence of reapplying her makeup, Penelope activates her compact's concealed videophone and uses sign language to warn Tracy Island of the situation.
 Before she can give details, Carl impatiently knocks the compact to the floor, ties Penelope to a chair, arms the bomb and departs, but with great effort Penelope manages to tip the chair over and verbally relay Carl's plan into the compact's microphone.
-Jeff immediately dispatches Scott (voiced by Shane Rimmer) in Thunderbird 1 and Virgil and Gordon (David Holliday and David Graham) in Thunderbird 2 to rescue Penelope and stop the gang.
-Arriving at the scene, Scott uses Thunderbird 1's sonar to locate the submarine.
+Jeff immediately dispatches Scott in Thunderbird 1 and Virgil and Gordon in Thunderbird 2 to rescue Penelope and stop the gang.
+Scott uses Thunderbird 1's sonar sounding equipment to locate the sub.
 Virgil deploys Thunderbird 2's pod, from which Gordon launches Thunderbird 4.
-Reaching the submarine just before the gang detonate the bomb, Gordon drills through the hull and floods the cabin with knockout gas, incapacitating Carl and his cronies.
+Reaching the submarine just before the gang can detonate the bomb, Gordon drills through the hull and floods the cabin with knockout gas, knocking out Carl and his cronies.
 As the police patrol passes the boathouse without incident, Scott frees Penelope while Gordon retrieves the papers.
-After Penelope leaves the papers in the clearing for Bondson to collect, Parker reveals that he got carried away in Monte Carlo and gambled away her yacht.
+After Penelope returns the papers to Bondson, she learns from Parker that he got carried away at the casino and gambled away her yacht.

+Regular voice cast

 Production

 "The Man from MI.5" was filmed in late 1965.
 Series composer Barry Gray recorded the episode's incidental music on 4 December 1965 with a 5-member band.

-The model shots of the French coast incorporated a large background painting by special effects assistant Mike Trim which later appeared in "The Duchess Assignment" as well as episodes of Captain Scarlet and the Mysterons and Joe 90.
+The model shots of the French coast incorporated a large background painting by special effects assistant Mike Trim, which later appeared in "The Duchess Assignment" as well as episodes of Captain Scarlet and the Mysterons and Joe 90.
 The puppet sets representing FAB 2's interior previously appeared in the Stingray episode "Star of the East".
 The prop newspaper from which Carl learns about "Gayle Williams" was a mock-up of France-Soir, a real French newspaper.

 Carl's shooting of Blacker involved a human hand, placed next to the camera, firing a prop gun at a puppet stationed at the back of the set.
 This was one of several scenes in Thunderbirds which used a subjective camera angle and forced perspective to realistically present live hands and the series' scale (1/3-lifesized) puppets in the same shot.